Searching for a slice of heaven on earth? Look no further than Zanzibar Island, one of Africa's most mesmerizing gems.

 Zanzibar Island is one of our favourite tropical destinations.
 It has all the ingredients for paradise: long stretches of soft, white sandy beaches, crystal clear turquoise waters and beautiful sunny rays.
 But where should you stay if you want to experience the best slice of paradise?
 This blog will help you decide and tell you why Zanzibar North, and in particular, Nungwi Beach is our favourite.

 In Zanzibar north, you can find accommodation to suit every budget and they are all within walking distance from each other.
 This is great if you prefer to be more flexible with accommodation and want the option to change hotels.
 It is also a great area to stay in if you don't want to opt for an all-inclusive package (includes all meals and beverages) at your hotel.
 This will allow you to try some local cuisine at bars and restaurants, and also save you money.

 We stayed at the DoubleTree by Hilton Resort Zanzibar in Nungwi which we absolutely loved.
-You can read our review on Tripadvisor and compare prices for hotels in the area here.
+If you want to know how our experience was, you can read our review on Tripadvisor.

 Things to do in Zanzibar: Bars, shops and restaurants